cheminfo/eln-docs/docs/30_spectra/10_organic_chemistry/ir/40_autoPeakPicking/index.md

 Auto peak picking is based on the Savitzky Golay filter.

-It allows to find all the peak between 2 wavelengths (from / to) that has a ratio signal to noise over a defined limit (Noise level).
+This allows you to find all the peaks within a range of wavelengths (from / to), that have a signal-to-noise ratio that is greater than a defined limit (Noise level).